 And so the commodification of daily life is intensified; the unobtrusive nature of Muzak takes it ‘under the radar’ of conscious reception and allows its deeper intrusion.

-(apologies for the lack of consecutive and consistent numbering on these footnotes; despite this the links to the footnotes and back to the text are accurate)
+(apologies for the lack of consecutive and consistent numbering on these footnotes, and that the links don’t work)

 1 The volume of domestic sound systems has grown massively since the 1960s.
 The average home/car stereo at high volume is now often louder than a whole rock band in the early 60s.
 Add to this the widespread use of Walkmans, Ipods etc (particularly on public transport where the volume has to be set high to drown out the noise of the engine or traffic), very loud sound systems in clubs and cinemas – and its easy to see why widespread hearing loss is reported among young people.
 Which means they are being caught in a vicious circle of having to keep turning the music up louder to hear it, which does more damage…